 Getting organic reviews for your book or eBook on Amazon (or other bookselling sites) for book marketing can be hard.
 Really hard.
 Many online buyers don't bother to review purchases unless they're either true fans or truly dissatisfied.
 What about the "average" buyer?
 They feel they got the value they paid for and moved on with their lives and to their next purchase (book or otherwise).

 I also have to ask you to come clean: How many of your online purchases do you review?
 I thought so.
-Then how can you ever be upset with readers who don't bother reviewing your book that they bought?
+Then how can you ever be upset with readers who don't bother reviewing your book after they bought it?

 Sure, there are "cold calling" type outreach techniques that can elicit book review gold.
 But that's sales.
 And many writers I know think "sell" is a four-letter word.
 It is . . . but not that kind.

 As well, authors are often bombarded by services and programs that say they can deliver this or that amount of book reviewers, usually for a fee.
 I'm not discrediting those services at all.
 If they get you the reviews you seek, then the investment might be worth it.
 But remember that it is a marketing "investment."

 So what do most of us authors end up doing?
 Ask friends for book reviews.
 There's nothing wrong with that.
 However, as I've discussed in other places, there are some caveats when it comes to soliciting reviews or other help from friends for your book.

 Should You Give Your Friends Free Copies?